MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/setup-automation-kit.md

 | Successful Run, no errors | \$44.27           | Cost per Instance minus Overhead %              |
 | Failure                   | \-\$28.65         | Cost to Remediate per Instance minus Overhead % |

-## Configure Automation CoE toolkit
+## Configure automation kit

-### Define configuration data for the toolkit
+### Define configuration data for the automation kit

 <!--todo: "app" is vague here-->
 Use the Automation CoE admin account, navigate to the main environment and open the app.

 The **Automation Center** is where we configure how several aspects of how the Automation CoE functions.

-There are a few things you need to configure when you first import the toolkit.
+There are a few things you need to configure when you first import the kit.

 First, add an automation goal.
 Follow these steps to add an automation goal.